jcu-eresearch/SCM_Utils/README.md

 ## ToDo
 Thing left to do:

-  - [ ] Validate the computed positions
+  - [ ] Validate the computed positions.
   - [ ] Deal with the over-precision of the computed positions.
+  - [ ] Migrate to the new message format.

 ## Install
 ```bash